winstonpuckett/lucifer-documentation/src/Reference/index.md

 command: lucifer
 ```

-This will tell the feature to run lucifer every time (We'll be testing lucifer itself, by the way.
+This defines what cli we are testing in each test (We'll be testing lucifer itself, by the way.
 It's the only command guaranteed to be on your machine 😉).

 ## Tests

 A test is a list of arguments to pass to the command and a list of expectations which should be met as a result of its run.
-These tests happen to be run in order, synchronously, but this should not be relied on when writing the tests.
-There are thoughts of parallelizing tests for better performance.
+These tests happen to be run in order, synchronously.
+However, there may be work in the future which changes this behavior, so tests should always be written so that they can be run regardless of order.

 ### Activity - Add tests to your feature

-Underneath your command, enter in this array:
+Underneath your command, enter this array:

 ```yaml
 tests: